Our Purpose & Values

 Our response to the COVID-19 pandemic

-The Shoprite Group is eager to see a rapid vaccine roll-out programme and continues to actively engage with the Department of Health regarding phases 1, 2 and 3, including the final rollout to the general population.
+The Shoprite Group is eager to see a rapid vaccine roll-out programme and continues to actively engage with the Department of Health.

 The Group is ideally positioned - with an established, efficient and expanded logistical and pharmaceutical distribution network in place - to assist the South African Government with the distribution and administration of COVID-19 vaccines to save lives and aid the country on its road to economic recovery.

-MediRite, the Group’s chain of pharmacies, is working with the Department of Health to facilitate the effective and rapid rollout of phase 1b (vaccination of non-patient facing healthcare workers) of the COVID-19 vaccine roll-out.
-Phase 1b requires the significant scaling up of facilities across the country, both in number and geographic distribution, to ensure the country’s healthcare workers are vaccinated as quickly as possible.
+MediRite, the Group’s chain of pharmacies, is working with the Department of Health to facilitate an effective and rapid COVID-19 vaccine roll-out programme.
+This requires the significant scaling up of facilities across the country, both in number and geographic distribution.

 MediRite’s current community pharmacies are well placed to become COVID-19 vaccination sites: they are easily accessible to customers across all income levels and already set up and equipped with the necessary facilities and employees to administer the vaccines.

-The identified sites are easily reachable: healthcare workers allocated to a MediRite site will on average need to travel no further than a distance of around 10km to receive their vaccine.
+The identified sites are easily reachable.
 A geo mapping of the entire country is currently in progress.
 Once the gaps have been identified, MediRite may make more facilities available in the event that it has suitable sites in the required areas.

-MediRite’s frontline health workers are already included in the first phase of the Government's roll-out programme and essential retail workers have been identified to receive COVID-19 vaccines during phase 2, once new roll-out timelines are set.
+MediRite’s frontline health workers have already been included in the first phase of the Government's roll-out programme.

 “We are truly grateful for the hard work, dedication and ongoing efforts that our great team has made as frontline workers in the pandemic and we look forward to them being prioritised as the COVID-19 vaccine programme rolls out.”